m68k-atari-mint/bootstrap/README.md

 Bootstrap plan:
 - need to create an image which is able to build packages and eventually, opkg
+- install to the host drive:
+	- emutos
+	- freemint
 - install to the cross image:
+	- bash
 	- awk
 	- binutils
 	- coreutils